ssanchezor/GNN-RS/README.md

 |FM + GCN  |1,03%|0,58%|6,49 %|0,9926|8,465|MEDIUM|
 |FM + GAT |2,20 %|1,46%|17,65 %|0,9739|8,465|VERY HIGH|

-The test over all items of the training set helps us put the numbers in context and see them in some perspective.
+The test over all items of the training set helps us put the numbers in context and see them with some perspective.
 The ranking of the models does not change much and the relationship among metrics is kept, but the popularity model shows a greater bias.

 ### 6.3 Results 80K Customers (Random Sampling Test Set) <a name="63-results80k"></a>